-Auto Accident Settlement Offers: When is it Enough?
+Auto Accident Settlement Offers: When Is It Enough? – Cochran Law

 With over six million accidents per year, and with over 75,000 injuries on Michigan’s roads in 2018, our highways and roads are dangerous places and they are getting busier.